enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/json_object_with_array_values.md

 # json_object_with_array_values

-Test that a JSON object with arrays as values is parsed correctly
+Create and output a JSON object with arrays of strings as values

 ## Python